RobustoFramework/Robusto/components/robusto/proxy/README.md

 Robusto services.
 Applications use the public headers in `proxy/include`;
 transport and target internals remain private to the component.

-PubSub publishes up to 3,824 bytes use one proxy frame.
-Larger publishes are sent as sequential 4,080-byte chunks and reassembled once by the delegated instance before local PubSub dispatch.
+PubSub data up to 3,824 bytes uses one proxy frame in either direction.
+Larger controller-to-delegate publishes use sequential 4,080-byte chunks and are reassembled once by the delegate before local PubSub dispatch.
+Larger delegate-to-controller deliveries use negotiated begin, chunk, and commit events; the controller invokes the application callback only after complete reassembly.
 The wire format retains the public `uint32_t` message length and does not impose a smaller message cap.

-A delegate accepts a chunked publish only when it can allocate one contiguous message buffer; otherwise the controller receives `ROB_ERR_OUT_OF_MEMORY` before any chunks are sent.
-The current ESP32-C6 build has no PSRAM: its build-time SRAM remainder is about 290.2 KiB, while the actual runtime limit is the largest available internal 8-bit heap block and is therefore lower under load.
+Each sender must own one contiguous payload while a transfer is active.
+The current ESP32-C6 build has no PSRAM, so both inbound publish reassembly and an outbound queued delivery are limited by available 8-bit heap under load.
+The ESP32-P4 client prefers PSRAM for delivery reassembly and falls back to internal 8-bit heap.
+C6 delivery allocation or queue pressure drops the complete newest delivery and increments `delivery_drops`; query PubSub status and monitor P4 sequence-gap counters rather than interpreting a missing large topic as a subscription failure.

 ## Layout